99.9%

 And at this writing, plenty of tickets are

 available for the rest of the homestand.
+Let that sink in.
+Apathy is alive, well and on display

 all throughout self-proclaimed Baseball